tbedford/Website-Test/source/articles/fixing-electronics.md

-the economics are different - labour is expensive, making the cost of repair less viable, and people are generally better off, simply replacing devices that no longer work or even replacing perfectly viable devices with the very latest model.
+the economics are different - labour is expensive, making the cost of repair less viable, and people are generally better off, simply replacing devices that no longer work or even replacing perfectly viable devices with the latest model.
 As Thailand and Philippines continue to develop, salaries will increase, labour will become more expensive and the devices will become less economically viable to repair.
 Many of the repair outlets will either die, or change to a